KIKW12/Prometheus/README.md

 ## 🌍 Overview

-**Prometheus** is an AI-powered recruitment platform specifically designed for the LATAM (Latin American) market.
+**Prometheus** is an AI-powered recruitment platform.
 Built with Google's Gemini 2.5 Flash and integrated with WhatsApp, it transforms the hiring process from a multi-day ordeal into a conversation that takes minutes.

 ### Why Prometheus?

-Traditional recruitment in LATAM is broken:
+Traditional recruitment is broken:
 - ⏰ **3-5 days** to schedule a single interview
 - 📧 **20% email open rate** for job offers
 - 🔍 **Keyword-based matching** misses great candidates
 - 💬 **No mobile-first communication** in a WhatsApp-dominant market

-Prometheus solves these problems by bringing recruitment into the communication platforms LATAM professionals actually use.
+Prometheus solves these problems by bringing recruitment into the communication platforms professionals actually use.

 ### The Numbers

-- **98% WhatsApp penetration** in LATAM
+-- **98% WhatsApp penetration**
 - **2 minutes** from search to scheduled meeting
 - **Semantic AI matching** finds transferable skills
 - **Conversational filtering** through natural language